MNAE Program Overview

 A six year time limit for complation is required.

 It is preferable to seek admission to the degree program as soon as possible to assure integration into the advising process.
-However, a person does not have to be admitted to the MNAE program to enroll in a credit course.
-Prior to applying to Graduate School, a qualified individual may enroll in courses as a Non-Degree Studies (NDS) student.
+However, a person does not have to be admitted to the MNAE program to enroll in an on campus or online credit course.
+Prior to applying to Graduate School, a qualified individual may enroll in graduate courses as a Non-Degree Studies (NDS) student.
 The NDS classification is designed for individuals who wish to undertake academic work but who are not currently admitted to a degree program.
-Those who wish to take only a few courses and not pursue a degree do not need to apply for formal program admission to NC State University.
+Those who wish to take only a few graduate courses and not pursue a degree do not need to apply for formal program admission to NC State University.
 However, students who wish to earn the degree must formally apply for admission to the Graduate School at http://www.ncsu.edu/grad.
-When completing the online application, please be sure to select the “Distance Track” version of the degree if purusing the online MNAE degree.
+When completing the online application, please be sure to select the “Distance Track” version of the degree if you intend to pursue the degree via the Engineering Online network.

-Students register for online courses through Engineering Online.
-To register for an Engineering Online course, complete the registration form on the Engineering Online website by clicking on “Course Registration” at the top of the main page.
-Students cannot register through the University MyPack Portal system for Engineering Online courses.
-On campus students register in the normal manner through MyPack Portal.
+On campus students register for courses in the normal manner through the University MyPack Portal system whereas distance education students register for online courses through Engineering Online.
+To register for an Engineering Online course, complete the registration form on the Engineering Online website at http://EngineeringOnline.ncsu.edu by clicking on “Course Registration” at the top of the main page.
+Distance students cannot register through the University MyPack Portal system for Engineering Online courses..

 Online courses are the same as on campus courses in terms of content, requirements and academic rigor.
 On campus class lectures are captured, digitized and placed on the Internet for distance students to access at any time and from any location.
 Students must, however, follow the on-campus class schedule in terms of submitting homework and taking exams.
 Course assignments, lecture notes, and handouts are made available to distance students on the course website.
 All in-class exams must be proctored.